1. Home

 Riding the subway or bus with kids

-Up to three children under 44 inches tall ride for free when they’re with a fare-paying adult on the subway and local, limited, and Select Bus Service buses.
+Up to three children under 44 inches tall ride for free when they’re with a fare-paying adult on the subway and local, limited, rush, and Select Bus Service buses.

 On express buses, infants under two years old ride for free as long as they’re seated in the lap of a fare-paying adult.